arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 ### First render

-We are going to use `react_component` helper that comes from `react-rails` gem.
+We are going to use `react_component` helper that comes from the `react-rails` gem.
-It makes easier to start react components that will run when browser fetches the page.
+It makes easier to start react components that will run when a browser fetches the page.

 And with `prerender: true` they even render the component server-side